henyau/SDC_proj4/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Not knowing the actual curvature of the road makes it difficult to determine how far ahead to look.
+For example, if the road is perfectly straight, one could ahead perhaps 40m.
+However if the road is curving significantly, using that 40m window could mean the window contains road side objects which could be misinterpreted as lane lines.

+One solution is to simply not look as far ahead but using knowledge of the camera transformation it may be possible to create a solution which looks far ahead even on curvy roads.
+Using dead recogning we can construct a polygon around the anticipated road region then transform to the warped bird's eye view.
+One could also crop regions of the warped image which we are confident do not lie in the road.

 One glaring issue is the speed and memory usage of the method.
 The lane line polynomials are evaluated for every y-axis pixel (720) and 15 are stored in the history for each line.
 The history is also handled in a very inefficient manner requiring pushing and popping for every frame.
 A more efficient static array with a moving index could easily be implemented.
-As it is, the proceedure can only handle ~3 frames per second.
+As it is, the proceedure can only handle less than three frames per second.
 To achieve real time lane detection, the image size should be scaled down and perhaps use only grayscale images.
 It is also not necessary to process every frame.

 The two challenge videos each present different issues to overcome.
 In one video the road has patchwork which has high contrast between asphalt and concrete that confuses the lane line detection algorithm.
 The other video has a winding road with tree shadows, both of which make determining the lane lines difficult.
 To robustify the processes one could perform additional preprocessing steps such as color correction and contrast adjustment.